Illa Roja: a hidden naturist treasure on the Costa Brava

 ,regionOfInterest=(1758,891))

-One of the great attractions of Sa Calobra is that it is surrounded by some of the most spectacular routes on Mallorca.
+One of the great attractions of Sa Calobra is that it is surrounded by some of the most spectacular routes in Mallorca.

-The Torrent de Pareis route is one of the most famous in the Serra de Tramuntana and on the whole of Mallorca.
+The Torrent de Pareis route is one of the most famous in the Serra de Tramuntana and all of Mallorca.

-It is an unforgettable, but demanding, experience, ideal for experienced hikers.
+It is an unforgettable, yet demanding, experience, ideal for experienced hikers.

 From Sa Calobra, you can enjoy short routes that connect with some of the most spectacular natural viewpoints in the Serra de Tramuntana.

-The municipality of Escorca offers traditional paths that connect with the Sa Calobra surroundings.
+The municipality of Escorca offers traditional paths that connect with the Sa Calobra area.